16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Beginning at the Plage de la Garoupe, the narrow, winding seaside trail includes pedestrian staircases, and portions are near cliff edges overlooking the Mediterranean waters.
 The trail also continues alongside terraces and gardens of private villas.

 The pathway winds around the Cap d'Antibes headland, through pine groves and across freshwater creeks.
-The trail continues until the tip of Cap d'Antibes at the Villa Eilenroc (open to the public), which has splendid grounds with a rose garden and olive grove.
+The trail continues until the tip of Cap d'Antibes at the Villa Eilenroc, which has splendid grounds (open to the public) with a rose garden and olive grove.

 Jazz à Juan Festival

-The well-known Jazz à Juan festival is held in Antibes every July.
-The first festival held in 1960 was a tribute to the famous jazz musician, Sidney Bechet, who loved Antibes.
+The prestigious Jazz à Juan festival is held in Antibes every summer (late June through mid-July).
+The first festival held in 1960 was a tribute to the famous jazz musician, Sidney Bechet, who loved Antibes, and since the 1960s the festival has welcomed jazz legends including Ray Charles, Miles Davis, Dizzy Gillespie, Ella Fitzgerald, and Sarah Vaughn.

 The repertoire of music reflects a great diversity of cultures, such as American, African, Latin, and Cuban.
 Musical performances cover a wide range of styles from Cool Jazz and New Orleans Jazz to Gospel, Blues, Swing, Be-Bop, and Electro-Jazz.